turingschool/backend-curriculum-site/module3/misc/intermission_work.md

 ### Authentication / Authorization

-Write up some notes and ideas on the following:
+Write up some notes and ideas on the following (We would like you to submit these notes, so you may want to use google docs):

 - you need to store a user in a database table; what do we need to know about them (ie, email, password)
 - how can we store a password in a secure way (ie, if our database is compromised, how can we protect their passwords from prying eyes)